 Why You Should Set Up a Small Business Retirement Plan in Oakland, CA

-The specific, financial-based benefits for your Oakland, CA small business retirement plan is dependent upon which plan you set up.
-That said, there are many general benefits of setting up a small business retirement plan for both businesses and workers.
-60% of employees say that a retirement plan is a "very important" factor in how good they feel at their present employment, while employers also get tax breaks and can better attract and motivate employees.
-Below are some of the main benefits for both businesses and employees of having a small business retirement plan:
+The particular, financial-based benefits for your Oakland, CA small business retirement plan is dependent upon which plan you set up.
+However, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
+60% of workers say that a retirement plan is a "very important" factor in job satisfaction, while employers reap the benefits both during tax season and in office productivity.
+Companies and employees will both enjoy:

 Employee Benefits